Apocalypse Now: Use of T. S. Eliot's poetry

-When Willard is first introduced to Dennis Hopper's character, the photojournalist describes his own worth in relation to that of Kurtz with: "I should have been a pair of ragged claws/Scuttling across the floors of silent seas," from "The Love Song of J. Alfred Prufrock."
-Additionally, Dennis Hopper's character paraphrases the end of "The Hollow Men" to Martin Sheen's character: "This is the way the fucking world ends! [...]
-Not with a bang, but with a whimper."
+When Willard is first introduced to Dennis Hopper's character, the photojournalist describes his worth in relation to that of Kurtz with "I should have been a pair of ragged claws/Scuttling across the floors of silent seas", from "The Love Song of J. Alfred Prufrock".
+Dennis Hopper's character paraphrases the end of "The Hollow Men" to Martin Sheen's character, "This is the way the fucking world ends! [...]
+Not with a bang, but with a whimper".

 Production

 Development

 While working as an assistant for Francis Ford Coppola on The Rain People in 1967, filmmaker John Milius was encouraged by his friends George Lucas and Steven Spielberg to write a Vietnam War film.
 Milius had wanted to volunteer for the war, and was disappointed when he was rejected for having asthma.
 He came up with the idea for adapting the plot of Joseph Conrad's Heart of Darkness to the Vietnam War setting.
 He had read the novel as a teenager and was reminded about it when his college screenwriting professor, Irwin Blacker of USC, mentioned the several unsuccessful attempts to adapt it into a movie.
 Blacker challenged his class by saying, "No screenwriter has ever perfected a film adaption of Joseph Conrad's Heart of Darkness."
 (Note: However, filmmaker Carroll Ballard claims that Apocalypse Now was his idea in 1967 before Milius had written his screenplay.
 Ballard had a deal with producer Joel Landon and they tried to get the rights to Conrad's book but were unsuccessful.
 Lucas acquired the rights but failed to tell Ballard and Landon.)

 Coppola gave Milius $15,000 to write the screenplay with the promise of an additional $10,000 if it were green-lit.
-Milius claims that he wrote the screenplay in 1969.
-He wanted to use Conrad's novel as "a sort of allegory.
+Milius says that he wrote the screenplay in 1969, and an ad for Coppola's company American Zoetrope which appeared in Daily Variety that year referred to the film as having a "[f]irst draft screenplay complete".
+Milius wanted to use Conrad's novel as "a sort of allegory.
 It would have been too simple to have followed the book completely."
 Some sources state that Milius' original title was The Psychedelic Soldier, but Milius disputed this in a 2010 interview, claiming Apocalypse Now was always the intended title.
 The title Apocalypse Now was inspired by a button badge popular with hippies during the 1960s that said "Nirvana Now".